 The Financial Aid office will review your aid package to determine if it will be necessary to adjust other aid in your package.
 If this is necessary, they will make every effort to first reduce your least desirable forms of aid (loans and employment).

 For more information about how your financial aid might be impacted by receiving additional aid, visit the Financial Aid office.

 - Scholarships through Program Providers

 - Hope College Study Abroad Scholarships

-- The International May/June Term Scholarship is an award providing tuition assistance to students with high or very high financial need.
-Students must be in good academic and behavioral standing with the college and plan on participating in a Hope College-sponsored international May/June term.
+- The International May/June/July Term Scholarship is an award providing tuition assistance to students with high or very high financial need.
+Students must be in good academic and behavioral standing with the college and plan on participating in a Hope College-sponsored international May/June/July term.
+As part of the application process, the faculty leader of your program will email you a link for applying to the scholarship.
+Scholarship Application Due Date: December 1.
 A committee of administrators will review student applications for the award.
 The committee consults with the Office of Financial Aid to determine which applicants meet the criteria stated above to determine student financial need.

 - Applicants for the Vienna Summer School are not eligible for this award and should instead visit the VSS website for other scholarship opportunities.

 - The Study Abroad Scholarship is an award providing assistance to students with financial need.
 When your Hope College off-campus study application has been approved, you will be emailed a link for applying to the scholarship.
 Scholarship Application Due Dates: October 15 for spring programs and April 15 for fall and academic year programs.
 Applicants must be in good academic and behavioral standing with Hope and plan on participating on an officially approved off-campus program for a semester or academic year.